 The Deliver button acts just like the save button above.
 The part is delivered to the customer, but no task is created.

-Use the Request button to send a request back to the office to have the part either pulled from existing inventory or purchased from a vendor.
+Use the Request button to send a request back to the office to pull the part from existing inventory or purchase it from a vendor.
 Tapping this button adds the part to your work order but lists it as undelivered and unstaged.
 As the warehouse and purchasing staff deal with your request, the part will show ordered or staged.

 Tap the Stage button to move the part from the inventory location selected to the staging location defined above.